 What are “income-based costs” and how are they calculated?

 How much you pay each month for health insurance can be based on your annual household income.
-This sample chart shows different income levels relative to household size and a measurement called the Federal Poverty Level (FPL).
+The chart below provides guidelines to the poverty threshold and shows different income levels relative to household size and a measurement called the Federal Poverty Level (FPL).
+The income below is only showing FPL levels from 138% to 400%.
+This is the range that consumers are eligible to receive financial subsidies through Nevada Health Link.

-You can preview 2018 plans and estimated prices on healthcare.gov’s plan preview tool by clicking HERE
+You can preview 2019 plans and estimated prices on Healthcare.gov’s plan preview tool

 Monthly Premiums Under the Second Least Expensive Silver Level Plan